 Reaction Injection Molding Machine Auctions

-Maynards is the leader in Reaction Injection Molding Machinery Auctions
+Maynards is a Leader in Reaction Injection Molding Machinery Auctions

 Reaction injection molding (RIM) utilizes thermosetting polymers.
 The process requires a curing reaction to happen within the mold.
 Automotive bumpers, air spoilers, and fenders are items successfully made using the RIM technique.